mawilson1234/extract-surprisals/README.md

 The `$dataset.txt.gz` file contains a single example per line.

 ```
-I want to evaluate this sentence.
+I want to evaluate this sentence, word-by-word.
 I also would like to evaluate this sentence.
 ...
 ```